Become a Future Ready Raider

 Try Tech in Grade 9

 Can't wait to try a tech course?
 Not sure what areas of technological education you will explore?
-We offer an Exploring Technology course for grade 9 students.
-This course is designed for grade 9's to explore their options for future tech classes, build upon their skills, and hopefully uncover or strengthen a passion.
+We offer several grade courses for grade 9 students.

 Digital Making and Expression